markqvist/Sideband/README.md

 ## On Windows

-To install Sideband on Windows, you have two options available: An easy to install pre-built executable package, or a source package install for more advanced setups.
+To install Sideband on Windows, you have two options available:

+1. An easy to install pre-built executable package
+2. A source package install for more advanced setups.

 #### Prebuilt Executable